SohamA2002/Lambda-practical/README.md

-# Lets See how to Required Commands to Deploy Python Code along with Dependent Packages to AWS Lambda.
+# Let's see how to Package Python Libraries for Lambda Functions

 1️⃣ Create Lambda Function
   * Go to Lambda --> Functions --> Create Function --> "Author from Scrath" --> "python" --> Create